philipjohn05/taskapp-portfolio/README.md

 ## 👨‍💻 Developer

-Built by [Your Name] as a portfolio demonstration of full-stack Azure development capabilities.
+Built by Philip John as a portfolio demonstration of full-stack Azure development capabilities.

 **Skills Demonstrated:**
 - Cloud-native architecture design